ring-team/KarstNSim_Public/README.md

 It is recommended to read the methodology presented in the article to better apprehend the code.

-If you use this code, please cite it :
+If you use this code, please cite the associated article :

 ```
 @article{Gouy2024,